Are you wondering what a brindle pitbull is?

 They are eye-catching and daring.
 Just like the Brindle Pitbull, they could be a Blue Nose Pitbull or a Red Nose Pitbull.

-Brindle Pitbull: History and Overview
+Brindle Breed Overview Guide: History and Overview

-Back in the 19th century, bull baiting, bear baiting, pit fighting, hunting and later dog fighting were barbaric acts that caught some people’s fantasies.
+Back in the 19th century, bull baiting, bear baiting, pit fighting, hunting, and later dog fighting were barbaric acts that caught some people’s fantasies.
 Dogs were used in carrying out these barbaric acts.

 To get a potential dog for these sports, the Old English Bulldog characterized by his fierce and loyal attributes was combined with the Old English Terrier characterized by its intelligent and cunning attributes.

-The combination led to a voracious dog that could combat perfectly in sports.
 The Pitbull was later welcomed in America as a fighting dog.
 Sometime later, these treacherous acts were banned by the law.

 A Pittie’s loyalty and care for children has earned the breed the term “Nanny dog”.
-Nonetheless, their history still haunts them.
-Even though the UK Kennel Club (UKC) recognizes the Pitbull the American Kennel Club (AKC) does not.

 Many years down the lane, the Pitbulls have been stereotyped as a combative canine breed not suitable for adaptation in the home talk more as a pet in the home.